Equivalence of Grandfather and Information Antinomy Under Intervention: Conclusion and outlook

-Open questions are to what extend we can maintain this equivalence for probabilistic as well as for quantum causal models.
+Open questions are to what extent we can maintain this equivalence for probabilistic as well as for quantum causal models.
 As for probabilistic models, we could augment every vertex~$v$ in the graph by a vertex~$v'$ with zero in degree and an edge from~$v'$ to~$v$, such that the ``noise'' is transferred from~$v'$ to~$v$~\cite{barrett2019quantum,barrett2020cyclic}.
-If ``fine-tuning'' were forbidden, {\it i.e.}, if the properties of an induced function being a (pseudo) process function does not change under the probabilities injected at the augmented vertexes, then we suspect the same result to hold as well.
-The quantum case is more problematic.
+If ``fine-tuning'' were forbidden, {\it i.e.}, if the properties of an induced function being a (pseudo) process function does not change under the probabilities injected at the augmented vertexes, then we suspect the same result to hold as well.\footnote{Note that the classical and probabilistic limit of the process-matrix framework~\cite{Oreshkov2012} describes stochastic processes that cannot be expressed as a convex mixture of process functions~\cite{Baumeler2016}.
+These stochastic processes, however, have a severe limitation: They {\em cannot\/} be derandomized.} The quantum case is more problematic.
 The reason for this is that it is not obvious on how to define both antinomies: What does it mean that the grandfather antinomy arises in a cyclic quantum causal structure?
-The approach---as we did here---via fixed points does not go through: Entanglement poses a problem.
-Phrased in a time-traveling context: If a quantum state time travels to the past, then it might still be entangled to a system in the future---temporal entanglement enters the picture and contrasts entanglement monogamy~\cite{Marletto2019}.
+The approach---as we did here---via fixed points does not seem to go through: Entanglement poses a problem.
+Imagine that for two distinct interventions distinct quantum fixed points exist.
+What happens if the parties intervene with a ``superposition'' of both interventions?
+It looks like the fixed points would get entangled with the interventions, and hence, the fixed point for that ``superposition'' of interventions cannot be described separately.
+Moreover, another problem with entanglement can be illustrated in a time-traveling context: If a quantum state time travels to the past, then it might still be entangled to a system in the future---temporal entanglement enters the picture and contrasts with monogamy of entanglement~\cite{Marletto2019}.